Housekeeping ran an essay of mine,

 It's about Lucy, our first child, who was born, and died,

-ten years ago this spring.
+in 1998.
 My wife and I have been fortunate since to

 about World War II bomb balloons would seem to have little to do with a